| Florida Car Accident Lawyers

 suffering, mental anguish, and inconvenience as a result of bodily

+injury that result for the accident.
 The State of Florida has a "No-Fault" law, which

 requires your auto insurer to pay for non-economic damages, regardless